scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `noTrustReset` field is OPTIONAL and defaults to FALSE.

-**Important:** Note that once the `noTrustReset` Boolean is set to TRUE and a trust reset is disallowed, this cannot be reversed.
+Note that once the `noTrustReset` Boolean is set to TRUE and a trust reset is disallowed, this cannot be reversed.
 Therefore, ISDs SHOULD always set this value to FALSE, unless they have sufficiently assessed the risks and implications of making a trust reset impossible.

 **Note:** A trust reset represents a special use case where a new base TRC is created.
 It therefore differs from a TRC update (regular or sensitive) as the signatures in the new base TRC cannot be verified with the certificates contained in the predecessor TRC.
 Instead, a trust reset base TRC must be axiomatically trusted, similarly to how the initial TRC is trusted.